 Missionaries and humanitarians generally protested against the maltreatment of Congolese women on the grounds that this resulted in the neglect of children and a decline in population.
 They seldom referred publicly to sexual violence, although in private correspondence they discussed among themselves and with state officials atrocious sexual violence in graphic detail.
 Alice Harris observed that in order to find sexual violence against women in the official language of consular reports one had to “see it between the lines.”
 When missionaries or humanitarians themselves publicly referred to sexual violence against women, this violence was most often located in the “hostage house,” where officers and sentries held women until their husbands redeemed them with rubber or other goods demanded by the regime.
 They published descriptions of women of the hostage house being flogged, or, “with babies at their breast,” working as slaves.
 They avoided making more than implicit or euphemistic reference to rape.
 Some accounts of coercion, reminiscent of the humanitarian narratives examined by Haltunnen, evoked sexual sadism.
-For example, in King Leopold’s Rule in Africa, Morel condemns sentries for “dragging women away from their homes for forced labour requisitions – seizing them as ‘hostages,’ and ‘tying them up,’ whether virgins, wives, mothers, or those about to become mothers…” According to Morel, “[Congolese women] are imprisoned, flogged, left at the mercy of the soldiery, taxed beyond endurance, regarded as lower than the beasts.”
+For example, in King Leopold’s Rule in Africa, Morel condemns sentries for “dragging women away from their homes for forced labour requisitions – seizing them as ‘hostages,’ and ‘tying them up,’ whether virgins, wives, mothers, or those about to become mothers.”
+According to Morel, “[Congolese women] are imprisoned, flogged, left at the mercy of the soldiery, taxed beyond endurance, regarded as lower than the beasts.”
 Undoubtedly, British readers recognized that women “left at the mercy of the soldiery” were raped.
-Perhaps this particular outrage was easier to acknowledge, as Morel does above, in passing, followed by reference to the relatively mundane burden of taxation and situated in a larger, dizzying montage of abuses.
+Perhaps this particular outrage was easier to acknowledge, as Morel does in passing, followed by reference to the relatively mundane burden of taxation and situated in a larger, dizzying montage of abuses.

-In the booklet Rubber is Death John Harris offers numerous testimonies to theft, murder, and mutilation in the village of Bongwonga.
+In the booklet Rubber Is Death John Harris offers numerous testimonies to theft, murder, and mutilation in the village of Bongwonga.
 He recounts “amongst other printable tortures,” the case of a man named Akumugon: “[He] was first made to eat excrement and then tied to a post, his upper and lower lips were cut off thus leaving his mouth gaping.
 After being left to suffer in terrible agony for some time, he was mercifully shot.”
 In view of this account, and others comparably atrocious, Harris still observes, “Common decency forbids my giving scores of other horrible tortures.”
 It appears that only sexual violence transgressed this common, public decency.
 But there were advantages in shying away from sexual violence.
 Harris thus maintained his moral high ground and employed the power of suggestion to the spur the audience’s imagination.
 “It is impossible to print details of all tortures perpetrated on Congo natives,” he explains.

 No journal would publish them for they reek with unheard-of filthiness and inhumanity; the mind must imagine them.
 No opium-haunted brain could ever conjure up a more horrible nightmare.
 The poor Bongonga women have suffered as possibly no other women in history have done.
 Again I must ask the reader to picture those sentries at work as they rush into a village, seize any of these defenceless women, and after subjecting them to the most brutal and bestial treatment, tied them to trees until the husbands out of pity for their wives bring forward the price of ransom.